ai-computing/aicomp/torchgpipe_OOO_PP/README.md

-## High-efficiency AI computing SW core technology project (AIcomp)

-This project is for the development of low-cost and high-efficiency AI computing platform technology to overcome the inefficiency of using excessive computing resources required for learning a large model and the dependency on a specific high-cost hypercluster when training a large learning model.
+## Pipeline parallelization based on out of order technology

-For now, we present the result of developing PoC that applies out of order technology (https://dl.acm.org/doi/pdf/10.1145/3492321.3519563) to pipeline parallelization.
+We present the result of developing PoC that applies out of order technology (https://dl.acm.org/doi/pdf/10.1145/3492321.3519563) to pipeline parallelization.

 ## Usage